lara-gomez/61040-portfolio/assignments/assignment1.md

 - Impact: The reviewer and the friend will most likely have negative consequences from poorly crafted reviews, since they might miss out on music they might have enjoyed.
 The artist will also suffer consequences depending on the reviews.
-Good reviews could lead to increased popularities, whereas bad reviews could taint their reputation.
+Good reviews could lead to increased popularity, whereas bad reviews could taint their reputation.
 In the same vain, well written reviews and ratings for songs will allow users to diversify their music taste and benefit from seeing their friends' song recommendations.